gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/146-list-to-dict.md

 * type: code-snippet
 * language: python3.6
 * id: c27c7922-479a-41ca-a400-d3bc984468f4
-* title: convert_list_to_dict1.md
+* title: list_to_dict1

 ### !question

 Write a function 'transform_first_and_last' that takes in a list, and returns a dictionary with:
-1) the first element of the list as the dictionary's key, and
+* the first element of the list as the dictionary's key, and
-2) the last element of the list as that key's value.
+* the last element of the list as that key's value.

-Do not change the input list.
 Assume all elements in the input list will be of type 'string'.

 Note that the input list may have a varying number of elements.
 Your code should flexibly accommodate that.